AI Agency Tax Strategy: Deductions, Structure, and Planning Every Agency Owner Needs

 Professional Development

 Courses, certifications, books, conference attendance, training subscriptions — all deductible when directly related to maintaining or improving skills used in your current business.
-The AI field evolves rapidly, making professional development both genuinely necessary and significantly deductible for agency owners who are continuously learning.
+The AI field evolves rapidly, making professional development both genuinely necessary and significantly deductible.

 Health Insurance Premiums

-Self-employed business owners may be eligible to deduct 100% of health insurance premiums paid for themselves, their spouse, and dependents as an above-the-line deduction.
-This is one of the most valuable deductions available to solo AI agency owners, and it is frequently overlooked.
-Consult your tax professional for eligibility requirements and limitations.
+Self-employed business owners may be eligible to deduct 100% of health insurance premiums paid for themselves, their spouse, and dependents as an above-the-line deduction — meaning it reduces your adjusted gross income directly, without requiring you to itemize.
+This is one of the most valuable deductions available to solo AI agency owners.

 Retirement Contributions